MatthieuFra/jsPsychPDS/index.md

 [<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/continuous-evaluation) [<b>[Demo]</b>](./demos-tasks/continuous-evaluation/experiment-demo.html)

+> Participants in a continuous evaluation experiment are asked to repeatedly judge some perceptual/cognitive attribute as the stimulus unfolds in time (e.g., a musical composition or a soundscape).
+This jsPsych implementation use keyboards responses that can be pressed during the listening of the stimulus.

-> TO ADD / NOT CURRENTLY AVAILABLE
+TO ADD / NOT CURRENTLY AVAILABLE

 <hr>